tikenn/kinome_toolbox/README.md

 1. [File Parsing](#server-side-file-parsing) A small bit of node code that can be utilized to automatically parse a new file into all the different components and add them to the database.
 2. [Hosting server](#monogo-with-restify) A server component made to host your own data.
 This is set up to run with just about any flavor of linux, it is the exact server configuration that we utilize (CentOS 7-3 and Ubuntu 16 tested).
-3. [Web Toolbox](#web-toolbox)A bulkier series of client side JavaScript scripts that create the pages for the toolbox.
+3. [Web Toolbox](#web-toolbox) A series of client side JavaScript scripts that create the pages for the toolbox.

 ## Getting started (server side)